Acerbic/saboteur2_remake/workplan.md

 There will be a big visible overlay banner, that will clearly state that the resulting site is a derivative work and will point to this project's source page, as well as to the original website.

+## Tools chosen, dev process ##

+1. Tasks runner, main build control - gulp (JS).

+2. Templating engine - Twig.JS (Twig conversion for JS).
+This is some risky decision, but I will give it a try, since Twig is very common and I'd rather work with it to keep my skills sharp.
+And if this won't work out, I will switch to some native JS template engine, like handlebars.

+3. CSS minimizers - ???
+TODO:

+4. Dev http server - node http-server, as I don't need SQL / routing

+5. JS transpilers - Babel ???
+TODO:

+6. CSS Linter - ???
+TODO:

+7. JS Linter - ???
+TODO:

+8. Images minimizers - ???
+TODO:

+9. CSS libs

+    9.1. reset.css

+10. JS libs - ???
+TODO:

+## Project structure ##

+- {root}        -- package.json, configs, readme, etc.
+    - /public   -- result of build, ready to be served by http server
+    - /source   -- include all the materials, from which contents of /public will be built